© 2025 Visit San Antonio. All Rights Reserved.

 San Antonio's Black Heritage

-Powerful stories, Vibrant Culture, and Can’t-miss Events Honoring the Alamo City's Black History
+Powerful stories, Vibrant Culture, and Can’t-miss Events Honoring the San Antonio's Black History

 From the Spanish exploration of Tejas to the fight for independence and statehood, and into the present day, African descendants have contributed to the region’s history.
 From involuntary to voluntary migration, the residents of San Antonio include African Americans, African Mexicans, African Indigenous, African Caribbean, and African Natives.